 I seriously can’t shake the feeling that I’m talking to Scat.

 Tomorrow there’s the first scene with 6, played by Amber Heard, which I can’t wait to see because 6 is very dear to me and god help Amber if she screws this up.
 Actually I’m just really excited.
 I’ve had a few sleepless nights about how this is going to turn out but now I’m blissing.
 It won’t be just like how I imagined, of course, or an exact reproduction of the book; neither of those would make good movies.
 Instead there is a spirit here that feels exactly like what I was trying to capture almost 15 years ago, and a bunch of incredibly dedicated, smart people from the director down working harder than I ever have to make it happen.

 (* “Six” is wrong, of course.
 It’s 6, the number.
 I pointed that out to the the producer, trying to be funny, and he assured me it would be fixed as soon as possible, but maybe not right away because everyone was so busy.
 So then I felt like an asshole.)

+This is all pretty insane.
+As I mentioned, I’ve only just started to believe this film is happening.
+Prior to now, my experience with Hollywood has been mostly getting promised things.
 I learned to adopt an “I’ll believe when I see it” attitude.
 Apparently I’m about to see it.